-Required Fiel d Courses:

-AGEC 671 Fundamentals in Agribusiness and Managerial Economics

-AGEC 695 Frontiers in Agribusiness and Managerial Economics

-AGEC 672 Fundamentals in Applied Market Analysis

-SCMT 688 Doctoral Seminar
+AGEC 671 Fundamentals in Agribusiness and Managerial Economics3 Credits AGEC 695 Frontiers in Agribusiness and Managerial Economics3 Credits AGEC 672 Fundamentals in Applied Market Analysis3 Credits SCMT 688 Doctoral Seminar

-committee.
-The class, allow stu to take directed of the student's 695.
-When the will be taught under the direction of the Chair of the student's graduate advisory of the Student's advisory committee can take an active role in teaching this idents to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students it readings from selected faculty, or any combinations of these alternatives.
-The Chair is advisory committee may also allow the student to substitute AGEC 676 for AGEC course is taught as an AGEC 695 course, the student will enroll in a section opened if the student's advisory committee.
+This course will be taught under the direction of the Chair of the student's graduate advisory committee.
+The Chair of the student's advisory committee can take an active role in teaching this class, allow students to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students to take directed readings from selected faculty, or any combinations of these alternatives.
+The Chair of the student's advisory committee may also allow the student to substitute AGEC 676 for AGEC 695.
+When the course is taught as an AGEC 695 course, the student will enroll in a section opened for the Chair of the student's advisory committee.

-Total Field Re quirement

-Minimum Cour se Requirements45 Credits

-Research